Lac du Bonnet has six great park locations to choose from!

 Lac du Bonnet Town Dock and Beach

 The Lac du Bonnet Town Dock and Beach is located on Park Street.
 While small, there is no shortage of fun!
-Enjoy they day swimming, building sandcastles, laying in the sun or playing with the kids on one of the play structures.
+Enjoy the day swimming, building sandcastles, laying in the sun or playing with the kids on one of the play structures.

 The town dock provides the perfect place to dock your boat for the afternoon while you visit the local stores, or stop somewhere for a bite to eat.
-Fishing the Winnipeg River is also a favorite pastime for locals and visitors alike.
+Fishing the Winnipeg River is also a favourite pastime for locals and visitors alike.

-In the winter months, kids from all around gather here to sled down the beach hill, and skate on the outdoor rink that is created annually.
+In the winter months, kids from all around gather here to sled down the beach hill and skate on the outdoor rink that is created annually.

 More commonly known to the local kids as Elephant Park because of the large play structure, Memorial park has a large open field for playing, and swings to play on.